actionhero/actionhero/wiki/core/chat.md

 ## General

 actionhero ships with a chat framework which may be used by all persistent connections (socket and websocket).
 There are methods to create chat rooms, and once rooms are created, they can have authentication rules placed on them which will inspect clients as they attempt to join them.
+Chat does not have to be for peer-to-peer communication, and is a metaphor used for many things, including game state in MMOs.

 Clients themselves interact with rooms via `verbs`.
 Verbs are short-form commands that will attempt to modify the connection's state, either joining or leaving a room.
+Clients can be in many rooms at once.

 Relevant chat verbs are:

-- `roomChange`
+- `roomAdd`
 - `roomLeave`
-- `roomView`
-- `listenToRoom`
-- `silenceRoom`
+- `roomLeave`

-The special verb for persistent connections `say` makes use of `api.chatRoom.socketRoomBroadcast` to tell a message to all other users in the room, IE: `say Hello World` from a socket client.
+The special verb for persistent connections `say` makes use of `api.chatRoom.socketRoomBroadcast` to tell a message to all other users in the room, IE: `say myRoom Hello World` from a socket client or `client.say("myRoom", 'Hello World")` for a websocket..

-Clients can also subscribe to (but not participate in) chatRooms they are not "in" with `listenToRoom ` and `silenceRoom`.
-Clients listening to rooms will also be authenticated if needed as they join.

-Chat relies on redis connections for both Faye (`api.config.faye`) and a key store defined by `api.config.redis`.
+Chat on multiple actionHero nodes relies on redis connections for both Faye (`api.config.faye`) and a key store defined by `api.config.redis`.
 Note that if `api.config.redis.fake = true`, you will be using an in-memory redis server rather than a real redis process.
 The faye redis store and the key store don't need to be the same instance of redis, but they do need to be the same for all actionhero servers you are running in parallel.

-There is no limit to the number of rooms which can be created, but keep in mind that each room stores information in redis.
+There is no limit to the number of rooms which can be created, but keep in mind that each room stores information in redis, and is load on the clients connected to it.

 ## Methods

 These methods are to be used within your server (perhaps an action or initializer).
-They are not exposed directly to clients.
+They are not exposed directly to clients, but they can be within an action.

 ### api.chatRoom.socketRoomBroadcast(connection, message, callback)
 - tell a message to all members in a room.